hungsu/digital_garden/src/site/notes/Claims/All failure is systems failure.md

 # All failure is systems failure

+It is common to blame mistakes on *character*, particularly when such mistakes are highly visible.

+- Saying that someone's work is stupid, or worse, finding its creator and calling them stupid.

-It is common to blame or praise a person's mistakes on their *character*.
-It is more useful for all involved to point out and redesign the systems that enabled that state.[^1]
+Rather than helping, blaming and shaming tend to create additional problems.
+It is more useful for all involved to instead comment on the systems around the mistake neutrally, and redesign the systems to reduce or eliminate future mistakes.

-These techniques and behaviours tend to exacerbate problems:
-- Accusations
-- Shaming

 Instead, these approaches have better long term results

 - Design thinking

+This philosophy has a strong resemblance to [[Private/Stoicism\|Stoicism]]'s belief that things simply "are".

 ## Counterpoints